-The facility has also managed to achieve ANSI TIA 942, compliance with the highest standard of resilience that classifies data centres as infrastructures capable of avoiding service disruption thanks to the highest levels of redundancy at their sites.
+The facility has also managed to achieve ANSI TIA 942, compliance with the highest standard of resilience that classifies data centers as infrastructures capable of avoiding service disruption thanks to the highest levels of redundancy at their sites.

 “In just 284 working days, we managed to create a totally ecological structure, equipped with the latest technology.
 There is so much to be happy about and this is only driving us to apply ourselves more passionately to delivering excellent services for our customers," Cecconi concludes.